asgarov1/chuckNorrisRestApp/chuckNorrisJokesApp-backend/README.md

 # myApp

-Spring Boot app that has a single landing page which everytime generates a new Chuck Norris joke
+Spring Boot Rest App that has one endpoint which everytime returns a new Chuck Norris joke